lauraschild/LegacyVegetation/README.txt

 The results of the optimization will not be comparable to the results shown in the manuscript, as only three records are being used to optimize just one taxon.

+Technical specifications:
+	- the code was written and run using R version 4.2.2 on Windows 10 x64
+	- if problems occur while running the code please check your version